JoseReyL/BCI-project/README.md

 Next, clone or download our repository under Tutorials folder of the Buffer-BCI framework.

 The project is implemented in pygame.
-To be able to run our experiment, you need to install psycjopy.
+To be able to run our experiment, you need to install psychopy.
 We recommend to make a separate conda environment for the project first.
 There are the steps:

 * Make a new environmenent named *bcienv* using conda:
 ```